Medicare Advantage Plans vs. D-SNP: What’s the Difference?

 - Personal home care such as meal prep and house cleaning

 - Funds for over-the-counter products such as toothpaste or supplements

-If you have both Medicare and Medicaid, most of the costs of joining a Medicare D-SNP may be covered.
+If you have both Medicare and Medicaid, most of the costs of joining a Medicare D-SNP will be covered.
 Medicaid typically pays the Medicare Part B monthly premium when you qualify for dual eligibility.
 If you have any other Medicare Advantage Plan, you may be required to pay your Medicare Part B monthly premium and your MA Plan premium if it’s not an MA plan offering $0/month.
 In 2022, the Part B premium is $170.10 per month.iii

 Interested in Enrolling in a D-SNP?

 If you’re interested in joining a D-SNP, it’s important to note that SNPs have multiple special enrollment periods throughout the year.
 These enrollment periods allow people who have Medicaid, Medicare Part A and Part B, and live in a plan’s service area to enroll, disenroll or switch plans once a quarter for the first three quarters of the year.
 The year’s final quarter is the Medicare Annual Enrollment Period which is open to all Medicare enrollees to change their plan.

 If you wish to learn more about the D-SNPs available in your area, Ensurem is here to help.
 Our licensed insurance agents can help you compare plans and determine which plan gives you the most benefits to fit your needs.

 Call the number above to speak with a licensed insurance agent.
 If you’re not interested in speaking to an agent, Emma is here to help.
 Emma is your virtual Medicare assistant1 and will help you determine which plan is best for you 100% online from the comfort of home.
 Learn if you’re eligible for a D-SNP plan and discover which plans are available in your area.